• Home

 • 中文

-The Antidumping Defense Group was formed in 2009 by experienced U.S. trade attorneys to provide legal assistance for companies that export goods to the United States, and for U.S. importers, in antidumping (AD) and countervailing duty (CVD) proceedings in the United States.
-We are a U.S. law firm with a global network of lawyers and economists that cooperate to provide the same level of service in jurisdictions around the world, just as any international trade group in large international law firms can, but with cost efficiency they cannot match.
+The Antidumping Defense Group formed in 2009 when three former U.S. trade officials, led by Mark B. Lehnardt, joined with a long-time trade attorney Mark D. Davis, to provide legal guidance to foreign producers, foreign exporters, and U.S. importers in antidumping proceedings in the United States.
+We have grown to include members in China, and continue to seek partners around the world.
+We are a group of independent lawyers and law firms that cooperate to provide the same level of service any international trade group in a large law firm can, but with a cost efficiency they cannot match.

 Current Representation

-We currently represent clients in proceedings under the following antidumping and countervailing duty orders and investigations in the United States:
+We currently represent clients in proceedings under the following antidumping and countervailing duty orders and investigations:

 Aluminum Extrusions from China